 The gravy is always creamy, with little bits of sausage crumbles in it.
 Talk about some good, down-home southern cooking and comfort food.
 The version we had in Staunton, Virginia, near Shenandoah National Park, at Table 44, was delicious.

 Pulled pork and ribs are the most usual ways to get BBQ in the Carolinas.
 Sure, BBQ is popular all across the United States, and perhaps even worldwide, but if you are a BBQ person it’s definitely something you need to try in the Carolinas.

-There’s a “great debate” in North Carolina over vinegar or tomato based BBQ.
-Our favorite spots to try it are The Pit in Raleigh and Durham, North Carolina (they have two locations), Home Team BBQ in Charleston, South Carolina and several hot spots in Goldsboro, North Carolina.
+There’s a “great debate” in North Carolina over vinegar or tomato-based BBQ.
+Our favorite spots to try BBQ are The Pit in Raleigh and Durham, North Carolina (they have two locations), Home Team BBQ in Charleston, South Carolina, and several hot spots in Goldsboro, North Carolina.